sithmel/Products.Maps/README.txt

 Installation
 ------------

-In Plone 3.0 Maps shows up in the "Add-ons" configuration panel.
+Maps shows up in the "Add-ons" configuration panel.

 To use Google Maps you need an "Google Maps API key from Google":http://www.google.com/apis/maps/signup.html.

-In Plone 3.0 you can use the "Maps settings" configuration panel to add keys.
+You can use the "Maps settings" configuration panel to add keys.

 You need to use the URL at which your site is normally available from the outside (most likely your own domain).
 You can just use the root of your site